ayushijamicrosoft/llm-eval-cicd/README.md

 1. Check only the format of thread to be passed into the evaluator: **tool-call-accuracy.py**
 2. Pick up all existing threads of agent and pass them into the evaluator (NO DATA SIMULATED): **tool-call-accuracy-automated.py**
 3. Sample tool call functions: **user_functions.py**
+4. Generate synthetic data and evaluation with model (NO Agents evaluation involved): **groundedness-evals.py**
+5. Generate syntheetic data and evaluation with model (NO Agents evaluation involved):**content-safety.py**

 ### PS:

 1. The python file runs only for the GitHub Actions, and would not run locally - this is because of a setup on Azure.
 2. Azure Foundry Evals is currently in Preview stage - so there could be more changes, but the idea of the project is to run an overall flow.